John Milton Bernhisel: Personal life

 Bernhisel was a bachelor until he was 46 years old (March 1845), when he married Julia Ann Haight, the widow of William Van Orden and mother of five children.
 The couple had one child, also named John Milton Bernhisel (born in 1846).
 Like many early LDS Church members, Bernhisel went on to practice plural marriage.
 He was married to seven women, but by 1850, all of them but Elizabeth Barker had left the family for various reasons.
-He died in Salt Lake City on September 28, 1881, and is interred at the Salt Lake City Cemetery.
+He died at his home in Salt Lake City on September 28, 1881, and is interred at the Salt Lake City Cemetery.